DC293/DC293.github.io/_machine_learning/Naive-bayes-classifier.md

 | No      | Yes |   0   | <!-- This is where smoothing is needed -->
 | No      | No  |   6   |

-This table now represents 18 holes of golf.
 Notice that there were no instances where a player missed the fairway but still made par ("No" Fairway, "Yes" Par = 0).
-This is a perfect scenario to demonstrate why smoothing is important.

 If we want to calculate the probability of making par given that the player missed the fairway ("No"), without smoothing, it would be: